What You Need To Know Before Starting A Project Near Creeks And Waterways

 Disclaimer: Every attempt has been made to assure that the information contained above is accurate.
-The Marin County Stormwater Pollution Prevention Program assumes no responsibility and disclaims any liability for any injury or damage resulting from the use or effect of any product or information specified above.
+The Marin Countywide Stormwater Pollution Prevention Program assumes no responsibility and disclaims any liability for any injury or damage resulting from the use or effect of any product or information specified above.

 The ultimate success of your project starts with planning and design.
 Knowing what your options are for a restoration versus a repair may also simplify the permitting process.